 You should compare various mortgages deals from as many different providers as possible to find the best rate available that fits your needs.

-You can use our whole of market mortgage comparison table to search all the deals currently available - the Advanced Search will help you to narrow down your options to deals that meet your criteria.
+You can use our whole of market mortgage comparison table to search all the deals currently available.

 Check how different interest rates will affect your monthly repayments, perhaps using an online mortgage calculator to help with the maths.

 7. Check the mortgage fees